5j9/wikitextparser/README.rst

 then `mwparserfromhell` or maybe other libraries will be the way to go.
 Also note that `wikitextparser` is still under development and the API may change drastically in the future versions.

+Adding some of the features above is planned for the future...

 Of-course `wikitextparser` has its own unique features, too.
-Extracting wikitables data as Python lists, pretty-printing templates, and a few other advanced functions.
-Adding some of the above features are planned for the future...
+Accessing to individual cells of each table, pretty-printing templates, and a few other advanced functions.

-I have not rigorously compared the two libraries in terms of performance, i.e. execution time and memory usage, but in my limited experience, `wikitextparser` has a decent performance even though some critical parts of `mwparserfromhell` (the tokenizer) are written in C .
-I guess `wikitextparser` should be able to compete and even have some performance benefits in many situations.
+I have not rigorously compared the two libraries in terms of performance, i.e. execution time and memory usage, but in my limited experience, `wikitextparser` has a decent performance even though some critical parts of `mwparserfromhell` (the tokenizer) are written in C. I guess `wikitextparser` should be able to compete and even have some performance benefits in many situations.
 Note that `wikitextparser` does not try to create a complete parse tree, instead tries to figure things out as the user requests for them.
 However if you are working with on-line data, any difference is usually negligible as the main bottleneck will be the network latency.